shakacode/react_on_rails/docs/tutorial.md

 * https://rubygems.org/gems/react_on_rails
 * https://www.npmjs.com/package/react-on-rails

+_Note: some of the screen images below show the "npm" command. react_on_rails 6.6.0 and greater uses `yarn`._

 ##Setting up the environment

 Trying out **React on Rails** is super easy, so long as you have the basic prerequisites.
 This includes the basics for Rails 4.x and node version 5+.
 I recommend `rvm` and `nvm` to install Ruby and Node.
 Rails can be installed as ordinary gem.